sokil/php-list/README.md

 $ipAddress = $list->getRandomValue();
 ```

-Now we new address on ewery request relatively to it's weight.
+Now we have address on every request relatively to it's weight.